keboola/developers-docs/extend/custom-science/index.md

 	# write output
 	write.csv(data, file = "/data/out/tables/result.csv", row.names = FALSE)

 In the above example we take advantage of our KBC docker library.
-It is set of helper functions so that you don't need to worry about the [configuration format].
+It is set of helper functions so that you don't need to worry about the [configuration format](/extend/common-interface/config-file/).
 It does not do any complex magic, so you may read the raw format if you wish.

 ### Step 2
 Commit the code and don't forget to create a new tag in the repository.